ViktorVektor/DavidTankMIxer/index.md

 Original coupling shaft was changed, the flexing lock breaks too easily when trying to remove the mixing head
 - Will instead extend the internal hex socket to hold the head through friction

-Mixing head v1 and v2 were not effective as particles gathered at the bottom center of the container, induced a vortex in the liquid that forced the particles down
+Mixing head v1 and v2 were not effective as particles gathered at the bottom center of the container, induced a vortex in the liquid that forced the particles down.
+A third mixer was developed (as seen in this log's image).
+Though it mixed well by lifting up particles from the bottom of the tank, the shaft had been too fragile for repeated use.